SensorEvolve/tou/privacy-policy.md

-🛡️ Privacy Policy for [App Name] (Minimal Data Collection) Last updated: [Date]
+🛡️ Privacy Policy for Tarot of Us (Minimal Data Collection) Last updated: 2025-11-25

-[Company Name/Developer Name] ("we," "our," or "us") is deeply committed to protecting your privacy.
+We are deeply committed to protecting your privacy.
 We believe that deep, meaningful connection is best fostered when users feel completely secure.

 The core principle of this policy is simple: We do not collect any Personal Identifiable Information (PII) from our users.